Fenetre/vue-shortkey/README.md

 ```

 #### Push button
 Sometimes you may need a shortcut works as a push button.
-It calls the function one time when you click the button.
-When you release the shortcut, it calls the same function again like a toggle.
+It calls the function one time until you release the shortcut.
+When you release the shortcut, it call the same function again like a toggle.
 In these cases, insert the "push" modifier.

 The example below shows how to do this
 ```html